 What to do: One of the most unique attractions of Barcelona is it’s Gaudi architecture.
 Don’t miss the surreal and colourful Parc Güell, Monastery of Pedralbes, La Pedrera and Casa Batllo.
 We also have a four-day itinerary to get the most of the city and recommendations for the best things to do for free in Barcelona.

-Less We know, we know… You don’t want to miss Sagrada Familia on the outside, sure, but you might want to give a miss to the inside and skip the long queue.
+Less touristy?
+We know, we know… You don’t want to miss Sagrada Familia on the outside, sure, but you might want to give a miss to the inside and skip the long queue.
 Go to Hospital de Sant Pau instead, one of the modernism gems in Barcelona.
 Just follow the beautiful Avenida de Gaudí after Sagrada Familia to get there.
 Walking through its pavilions and gardens is like taking a trip back to the 20’s!

 Good to know: Primavera Sound is one of the most popular festivals in Spain.
 It takes places between end of May – beginning of June, if you make it there, you’ll have an unforgettable time in Barcelona!